 Matriculated students, who want a credential less than a degree, while still pursuing the degree, can pursue the lesser credential as a second major.
 The student does not have to withdraw from the degree and apply to the certificate.
-The transcript will show both certificate and degree at the same time.

 COST OF ATTENDANCE